Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Function app.
 - [ ] Runbook.

 ### You need to ensure that connections from the Internet to VNET1subnet0 are allowed only over TCP port 7777.
 The solution must use only currently deployed resources.
-To complete this task, sign in to the Azure portal
+To complete this task, sign in to the Azure portal.

-- [ ] BRAK ODPOWEIDZI
+- [x] 1.
+All services or type 'network security groups' on the search bar.
+2. Click your target NSG.
+3. on Settings.
+4. Click 'Inbound security rules'.
+5. Click + Add.
+6. Source: service tag, destination port: 7777, Protocol: TCP, Priority:100, Name:<provide name>.
+7. Leave the rest as defaults.
+8. Click Add.

 ### You need to configure a weekly backup of an Azure SQL database named Homepage.
 The backup must be retained for eight weeks.
-To complete this task, sign in to the Azure portal
+To complete this task, sign in to the Azure portal.

-- [ ] ...
-BRAK ODPWIEDZI
+- [x] 1.
+Go to Search.
+2. 'Homepage'.
+3. Database overview.
+4. Click on Server name.
+5. Manage Backups.
+6. Choose database 'Homepage'.
+7. Configure retention.
+8. Long-term Retention Configurations set to 8 weeks.

 ### You need to ensure that connections through an Azure Application Gateway named Homepage-AGW are inspected for malicious requests.
 To complete this task, sign in to the Azure portal.
-You do not need to wait for the task to complete

-- [ ] BRAK ODPOWIEDZI
+- [x] 1.
+In the Azure portal, type Application gateways in the search box, select Application gateways from the search results then select the gateway named Homepage-AGW.
+Alternatively, browse to Application Gateways in the left navigation panel.
+2. In the properties section of the application gateway, click on Web application firewall.
+3. For the Tier setting, select WAF V2.
+4. In the Firewall status section, click the slider to switch to Enabled.
+5. In the Firewall mode section, click the slider to switch to Prevention.
+6. Click Save to save the changes.

 ### You have an Azure subscription that contains a user named Admin1 and a resource group named RG1.
 In Azure Monitor, you create the alert rules shown in the following table.
 Admin1 performs the following actions on RG1: • Adds a virtual network named VNET1 • Adds a Delete lock named Lock1 Which rules will trigger an alert as a result of the actions of Admin1?
 Adding Vnet1: Adding Lock1